 When he’s not remodeling part of his house or playing with the latest power tool, Clint enjoys life as a husband, father and avid reader.
 He has a degree in recording engineering and has been involved in multimedia and/or online publishing in one form or another for over two decades.
-In 2008, Clint was one of the founders of the Pro Tool Reviews online magazine.
-In 2013 he started Tool Reporter, and in 2015 he started Shop Tool Reviews to help Pros understand the best value in automotive and shop-based metal and woodworking tools.
-He hopes his efforts will provide tradesmen, builders, contractors, and shop owners with reliable and engaging tool reviews to help them make better purchasing decisions.
+In 2008, Clint was one of the founders of Pro Tool Reviews.
+In 2015 he started Shop Tool Reviews to help Pros understand the best value in automotive and shop-based metal and woodworking tools.
+The next year, OPE Reviews launched for the professional landscaper and heavy equipment operator.
+He hopes his efforts will provide tradesmen, builders, contractors, landscapers, mechanics, and shop owners with reliable and engaging tool reviews to help them make better purchasing decisions.

 An avid endurance athlete, Kenny has competed in triathlons (he’s an Ironman) and various other fitness activities.
 Still, his passions lie with his faith, family, friends, and now—his growing love for well-designed power tools.
 You’ll often find Kenny chatting up engineers at media events to better understand the chemistry and physics behind tool technology.
 His chief responsibility is managing the massive amount of content that flows through our publication as well as publish our weekly newsletter.
 Kenny continues to keep in shape by being a loving father to two very active twins!

 Having a love of automobiles that stems from his father’s racing days, Tim has spent a lifetime around cars and trucks.
 From restoring and renovating them as well as fixing them when they break, Tim always has a tool handy.
 He currently resides in central Florida with his wife and 5 kids where he divides his time as mentor, devoted father, loving husband, and jungle gym.
-Tim Johnson serves as the Director for Shop Tool Reviews, and his experience with automotive tools and shops gives him a uniquely honed perspective in this area.
+Tim Johnson serves as the Editor-in-Chief for Shop Tool Reviews and OPE Reviews, and his experience with automotive tools, heavy equipment, and shops gives him a uniquely honed perspective in this area.

 A liberty-loving, sensible, God-fearing options trader by day, Adam Spafford is known for his quick wit, easygoing demeanor, and readiness to lend a hand when called upon.
-Adam manages our team of pro tradesmen and ensures we get the right tools into the right hands for a truly jobsite-focused approach to reviews.
-Adam also writes for The Lakelander, a local publication here in town that specializes in local businesses and trades.
+Adam manages our team of professional tradesmen and ensures we get the right tools into the right hands for a truly jobsite-focused approach to reviews.
+When he’s not on the job, or behind a camera, Adam also writes for The Lakelander, a local publication here in town that specializes in local businesses and trades.
 This also serves to make him very well-connected in the local community.

 One of our “crack” news editors at Pro Tool Reviews, Raissa gathers all the latest power tool, hand tool, accessory, and product news and info available and delivers it in a way that’s fresh and easy to understand.
 She’s got her ears to the ground so that we can focus on product reviews and tool shootouts.
 Raissa is a quick study and loves to learn new things—including information about new power tools, accessories, and technologies in the residential and commercial construction marketplace.

-Vice President and co-owner of Pro Tool Reviews, Tina has been involved in the multimedia and publishing business since 1999 when she joined CD Media, Inc., the publishing company behind Pro Tool Reviews and its sister publications.
+Vice President and co-owner of Pro Tool Reviews, Tina has been involved in the multimedia and publishing business since 1999 when she joined CD Media, Inc., the publishing company behind Pro Tool Reviews and its sister publications Shop Tool Reviews and OPE Reviews.
 Tina is a strong organizer and planner, and her photography has been published in various online magazines and websites including PTR.

 Pro Tool Reviews Writers and Reviewers

 Chief designer & fabricator of Seventeen20, Jonathan is a professional musician turned furniture-maker.
 He’s spent the last two decades years twirling drumsticks for multiple bands including Copeland, States, and Anchor & Braille.
-His affinity for industrial modern design has been inspired in-part by his travels, though his current inspiration comes from his biggest project in recent years: the total rehab of a 1970s split-level suburban home in Central Florida.
-Jonathan not only tackles review for Pro Tool Reviews, he also spends quite a bit of time crafting ideas and articles for the Shop Tool Reviews website.
+His affinity for industrial modern design has been inspired in part by his travels, though his current inspiration comes from his biggest project in recent years: the total rehab of a 1970s split-level suburban home in Central Florida.
+Jonathan not only tackles reviews for Pro Tool Reviews, but he also spends quite a bit of time crafting ideas and articles for the Shop Tool Reviews website.

 Craftsman and writer Michael Springer specializes in testing tools and covering the tool industry for construction and woodworking professionals.
 Based in Boulder County, Colorado, but going wherever the story takes him, Michael crisscrosses the country yearly to visit manufacturers and attend trade shows and occasionally gets as far afield as Europe.
 When he’s not running the kilowatts through power tools, Michael enjoys drumming and rustic woodworking with chainsaw, ax, and adze.